-The students who have successfully completed the course would be introduced to different theories of peace and the history, development and the approaches to peace research and its advocacy.
-They will be introduced to ways of conflict transformation and to the requirements for lasting peace including transitional justice and dealing with the past.
+Students who successfully complete the course will be familiar with different theories of war and peace, as well as with the history, development and approaches to the study and advocacy of peace.
+They will get to know the ways of solving and transforming conflicts, as well as proposals and hypotheses about the conditions for creating lasting peace, including the theories and practice of transitional justice and dealing with the past.

-" Military Leadership and Management (Study) (required course, 5th semester, 3rd
+" Military Leadership and Management (Study) (required course, 5th semester, 3rd year)

 - 1. Identify and compare different approaches in peace studies and peace building - 2.
 Explain the main concepts used in peace research and peacebuilding practice - 3.
-Compare conflicts and propose ways to transform them through peaceful means - 4.
+Compare conflicts and propose ways to transform them through peaceful - 4.
 Plan and organize cooperation with NGO - 5.
 Explain issues of postconflict and transitional justice - 6.
 Apply strategies of non-violent communication in diverse circumstances

 - I Basic competences of the military profession - 1.5 To develop personal and collective determination, courage, enthusiasm and initiative of subortinates - 1.6 To nourish, channel and use creativity in accomplishing missions of a basic tactical unit - 1.7 To be acquainted with and to respect historical, social and cultural diversities in the context of military activities - 3 Basic competences in social and humanistic sciences - 3.2 To comprehend civil-military relations and to act in accordance with democratic standards - 3.3 To apply International War and Humanitarian Law - 4.
-Personal and professional skills and characteristics - 4.3 To assume military, professional and ethical responsibility - 4.4 To develop self-study abilities and the need for and methods of life-long
+Personal and professional skills and characteristics - 4.3 To assume military, professional and ethical responsibility